 · Bespoke interior design and much more.

 MIRRECO™ are arranging national and international TV and media coverage to promote the amazing attributes of hemp building products and other technologies in the home, which are so inspiring.
-Discussions are underway to deliver similar PILOT projects in Europe, Canada and the USA.
+Discussions are underway to deliver similar PILOT projects in the UK, Europe, Canada and the USA.

 CAPITAL RAISING FOR GREEN GAINS